Insights: Article

 As Peter Drucker famously said, “What gets measured gets managed.”
 Establishing clear, measurable outcomes that reflect your organisation’s strategic objectives is essential for evaluating the success of your cloud migration project.

 Work with your stakeholders to define key performance indicators (KPIs) that capture the desired outcomes, such as reduced IT costs, increased application performance, or enhanced data security.
 Ensure these KPIs are quantifiable and can be tracked throughout the cloud migration process, allowing you to measure progress and make data-driven decisions.
-Regularly review and adjust the success criteria as needed, ensuring they remain relevant and aligned with your organisation’s evolving goals and priorities.
+Regularly review and adjust the success criteria, ensuring they remain relevant and aligned with your organisation’s evolving goals and priorities.

 Evaluate the cloud landscape